DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Implement lodash to make the id of the reminder lowercase
 - [ ] Write function to query database items and look for active reminders
-- [ ] For active reminders, write function to look at the minutes for each reminder, notify the user, and track repeat count
+- [ ] Write function to look at the minutes for each reminder, notify the user, and track repeat count
 - [ ] Implement SMS text functionality
 - [ ] Implement Email notification functionality
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application